By Molly Patrick

 Can you see the point at which the slope gets slippery?
 One thing that isn’t slippery is that eating flaxseeds helps with high blood pressure.
 And that is a fact.

 Omega-3 fatty acids are important for cardiovascular health, cognitive health and depression.
-Eating salmon is usually the go-to food for Omega-3 fatty acids, but if you eat a wide range of whole plant foods and include a tablespoon or two of ground flaxseeds into your daily routine you can easily skip the salmon, especially if you’re eating your seaweed a few times a week.
+Salmon is usually the go-to food for Omega-3 fatty acids, but if you eat a wide range of whole plant foods and include a tablespoon or two of ground flaxseeds into your daily routine, you can easily skip the salmon, especially if you’re eating your seaweed a few times a week.

-THREE- Flaxseeds have the highest concentration of lignans than any other food on the planet.
+3: Flaxseeds have the highest concentration of lignans of any food on the planet.

 Lignans are a type of phytochemical.
 When we eat lignan-rich foods, the good bacteria in the colon takes these plant lignans and turns them into powerful anti-cancer compounds, especially against breast and prostate cancer.